ampproject/amphtml/extensions/amp-live-list/amp-live-list.md

 ## Behavior

-`amp-live-list` updates the DOM with content that is provided live on the client without user interaction, such as refreshing or navigating to a different page.
+`amp-live-list` provides instant content updates from the client without user interaction, such as refreshing or navigating to a different page.
 The core use case for this component is live blogs: coverage for breaking news or live events where the user can stay